 To make it easy to understand the differences in education level in the UK and Indonesia, I tried to create a simple table below showing the list of student levels in sequence before entering tertiary education (university).
-The school year in the UK is started every September while in Indonesia is every July, that is why the cut-off birth dates are different.
+The school year in the UK starts every September while in Indonesia every July.
+That’s why the cut-off birth dates are different.

 In Indonesia, the primary state school will prioritise children aged 7 to enter.
 If there is still a vacant seat, then they can accept younger children with a recommendation letter from a psychologist.
 While in the UK, the age requirement in the cut-off date is a little bit strict.
-For example, children who have not yet reached 4 years old on 1 September, even though only a few days younger, cannot enter Reception class yet.
+Children who have not yet reached 4 years-old on 1 September, even only 1 day younger, cannot enter Reception class.

-My kid was 4 years old when we moved to Brighton in the mid of September, therefore she could enroll in Reception class.
-While Nursery in the UK has classes only 3 days a week, the Reception goes to school Monday to Friday, 6 hours each.
-Children with that age in Indonesia attend school only 3-4 hours a day, or even none at all, because pre-primary is not too mandatory.
-That’s why in the beginning, I was a little bit worried about my kid taking the Reception class, would she survive?
+My kid was 4 years old when we moved to Brighton in the mid of September.
+Hence, she could enroll in Reception class.
+While Nursery in the UK has classes only 3 days a week, the Reception goes to school 6 hours every Monday to Friday.
+Children with that age in Indonesia attend school only 3-4 hours a day, or even none at all.
+Pre-primary is not too mandatory.
+In the beginning, I was a little bit worried.
+Would she survive the Reception class?
 But apparently all the kids there were playing and having fun, no stress at all!

-The big difference between my kid’s school in the UK (public school) and her school in Indonesia (private school) is of course the fee.
+The big difference between my kid’s kindergarten in the UK (public school) and her school in Indonesia (private school) is of course the fee.
 The tuition fee in the UK was completely zero.
 They even provided free lunch meals, writing books, stationery, and field trips.
-The school sold sweaters and jackets with the school’s badge/emblem, and we bought one, but the rest of the uniforms (red/white shirt, grey skirt/pants, red-white plaid dress during summer) can be found easily in clothing stores.
+The school sold sweaters and jackets with the school’s badge/emblem, but the rest of the uniforms can be found easily in clothing stores.
+The uniforms were red/white shirt, grey skirt/pants, and red-white plaid dress during summer.
 Although kindergarten public schools in Indonesia are also (supposed to be) free of charge, I don’t think they provide free books and lunch.

 Meanwhile, in my kid’s private school in Indonesia, we have to pay admission fee, monthly tuition fee, textbook fee, activity fee (field trips), and uniform fee.
 The kids also need to bring their own writing books, stationery and snack meals.
 Of course if we compare it with private schools in the UK, they would be much more expensive than private schools here.
-People said, higher price usually means better quality.
-But it is not always the case.
-And there are also other considerations in choosing the school for our kids, such as location and cultures.
+People said, higher price usually means better quality, but it might not be always the case.
+In addition, there are other considerations in choosing the kid’s school, such as location and cultures.

 I believe giving the kid some space to play with the friends would develop her self-reliance and independence.
 I trust her teachers taking care (and photos) of her during the whole trip.
 Not all parents have the privilege of free time during workdays.
 Kids whose parents cannot come, would be sad seeing their friends with parents.

 And the more important thing is… a few hours of me-time is REALLY precious!
-In Brighton, when there was a birthday party with the option for parents to stay or leave, almost every parent left the kids, even as little as 4 years old.
+In Brighton, sometimes there was a birthday party with the option for parents to stay or leave.
+In that case, almost every parent left the kids, even as little as 4 years old.
 I remember one Mom said excitedly when we walked out from the venue, “what can I do for 2 hours?
 Do I have time for a movie?”
-Maybe the Jakarta Metropolitan Area is not as safe as Brighton, so we still need to be careful, but not too extreme by following them everywhere especially when the very capable teachers are around.
+Maybe the Jakarta Metropolitan Area is not as safe as Brighton, so we still need to be careful.
+But should not be too extreme by following them everywhere especially when the very capable teachers are around.

-Again, this review is from my point of view as a parent.
+Again, this review about differences between kindergarten in the UK and Indonesia is from my point of view as a parent.
 Meanwhile for the kid, I think she loved them equally as places for playing with her friends.
 This year she will start the Primary School, continuing in the same school with her Kindergarten one.
 It would be a challenging time, especially during a pandemic situation.
 Good luck, kiddo!